timescale/docs/timescaledb/overview/release-notes/index.md

 If you have questions about distributed hypertables, join our #multinode channel on [community slack](https://slack.timescale.com/) for installation details and follow these [setup instructions][distributed-hypertables-setup].

-In addition to multi-node, we've also reassessed how some core functionality works, and, as a result, made APIs simpler and more consistent, while also empowering users with more control and flexibility to customize behaviors to suit your needs.
-Some of these API updates are **breaking changes**.

 ### What's new in TimescaleDB 2.5: